pierre-vigier/Perl6-Math-Matrix/README.md

 ### [is-upper-triangular](#boolean-properties)

-True if every cell below the diagonal (where row index is greater than column index) is 0.
+True if every cell below the [diagonal](#diagonal) (where row index is greater than column index) is 0.

     Example:    1 2 5
                 0 3 8
                 0 0 7

+There is an optional, boolean argument named :strict.

+    $matrix.is-upper-triangular(:!strict);   # asks for matrix is none strict triangular (default)
+    $matrix.is-upper-triangular(:strict);    # search for strictly triangular matrix

+    Example:    0 2 5
+                0 0 8
+                0 0 0

 ### [is-lower-triangular](#boolean-properties)

-True if every cell above the diagonal (where row index is smaller than column index) is 0.
+True if every cell above the [diagonal](#diagonal) (where row index is smaller than column index) is 0.

     Example:    1 0 0
                 2 3 0
                 5 8 7

+Has also an optional, boolean argument named :strict.

+    $matrix.is-lower-triangular(:!strict);   # asks for matrix is none strict triangular (default)
+    $matrix.is-lower-triangular(:strict);    # search for strictly triangular matrix

+    Example:    0 0 0
+                2 0 0
+                5 8 0

 ### [is-diagonal](#boolean-properties)